 (iii) the petitioner has demonstrated a repeated history of failure to provide patients a safe environment or has violated patient rights.

-(D) If the department allows a reapplication for licensure, the petitioner shall be required to meet the requirements as described in §133.22 of this title (relating to Application and Issuance of Initial License).
+(D) If HHSC allows a reapplication for licensure, the petitioner shall be required to meet the requirements as described in §133.22 of this chapter (relating to Application and Issuance of Initial License).

-(15) Expiration of a license during suspension.
+(17) Expiration of a license during suspension.
 A facility whose license expires during a suspension period may not reapply for license renewal until the end of the suspension period.

-(16) Surrender of a license.
-In the event that enforcement, as defined in this subsection, is pending or reasonably imminent, the surrender of a facility license shall not deprive the department of jurisdiction in regard to enforcement against the facility.
+(18) Surrender of a license.
+In the event that enforcement, as defined in this subsection, is pending or reasonably imminent, the surrender of a facility license shall not deprive HHSC of jurisdiction in regard to enforcement against the facility.

 TITLE 25 HEALTH SERVICES